 The patent tells us that the process behind this patent is innovative because a first query might refer to something in a previous session, such as a pronoun (“Who was Barack’s Wife?” followed by “When was her birthday?”) or a time (“What was the email I received yesterday from an airline?”)

-These queries might be answerable by a search engine because the context of those queries is understood because potential answers are tagged with context information.
+These queries might be answerable by a search engine because the context of those queries is understood after all potential answers are tagged with context information.

 Query Tags and Answering Conversational Search Queries

 In some examples, the one or more tags include at least one of a session tag or an item tag.
 The session tag may be associated with information about particular corresponding user sessions for the particular identifiers.
 The item tag may be associated with at least one of particular queries in the particular corresponding user sessions or particular search results responsive to the particular queries.
-The conversational search system may determine that at least one of the particular queries or the particular search results refers to a particular item corresponding to the item tag and perform the action responsive to the first query based on the determined particular item.
-In some cases, before determining that the first query refers to one or more tags in a first repository, the conversational search system may determine that the first query lacks additional information required for performing the action and that the first query is not associated with a previous query for the first user session.
+The conversational search system may determine that at least one of the particular queries or the particular search results refers to a particular item corresponding to the item tag and act responsively to the first query based on the determined particular item.
+In some cases, before determining that the first query refers to one or more tags in a first repository, the conversational search system may determine that the first query lacks additional information required for acting and that the first query is not associated with a previous query for the first user session.

 Advantages of Looking at Context from Previous Sessions